Workplace discrimination

 Under the Sex Discrimination Act, organisations have a positive duty to eliminate, as far as possible, the following unlawful behaviour from occurring:

-The Australian Human Rights Commission have a range of practical information and resources to help organisations meet their positive duty obligations.
+The Australian Human Rights Commission has a range of practical information and resources to help organisations meet their positive duty obligations.

-What do I do if I think I’ve been discriminated against in my employment?
+What do I do if I've experienced discrimination at work?

-The Fair Work Ombudsman (FWO) is committed to ensuring that employees and prospective employees are protected from unlawful workplace discrimination and any other adverse actions by an employer.
-Where an investigation finds that the employer has (or had) discriminatory practices that are linked to adverse actions for employees or prospective employees, the FWO may take enforcement action.
+We are committed to ensuring that employees and prospective employees are protected from unlawful workplace discrimination and any other adverse actions by an employer.
+Where an investigation finds that the employer has, or had, discriminatory practices that are linked to adverse actions for employees or prospective employees, we may take enforcement action.

-If you believe that you and/or other employees have been unlawfully discriminated against in your employment, you can request assistance from the FWO.
+If you believe that you and/or other employees have been unlawfully discriminated against in your employment, you can request assistance from us.
 You can do this by calling us on 13 13 94 or submitting an online enquiry.

 You may also be able to lodge an application with the Commission.
 If you have not been dismissed but allege that there has been a contravention of the discrimination protection provisions of the FW Act, you may make an application to the Commission to deal with the dispute.

-What do I do if I’ve been dismissed due to discriminatory grounds?
+What do I do if I've been dismissed for a discriminatory reason?

-If you have been dismissed and you believe that it is because of one of the attributes listed above (for example, based on your race, sex, age, disability) you should make an application to the Commission in the first instance.
+If you have been dismissed and you believe that it is because of one of the attributes listed above, for example, your race, sex, age, disability, you should make an application to the Commission in the first instance.

 What are the remedies or penalties for unlawful discrimination?

-Under the general protections in the FW Act, there are a number of remedies and penalties for adverse action on discriminatory grounds.
+Under the general protections in the FW Act, there are various remedies and penalties for adverse action on discriminatory grounds.

 Where the Federal Court or Federal Circuit and Family Court of Australia determines that a person has contravened the discrimination protections under the FW Act, the court may make any order that it considers appropriate, including orders for injunctions, reinstatement and/or compensation.